OneRedOak/sample_clojure_postgres/README.md

-Clojure Sample with MongoDB
+Clojure Sample with Postgres
 =====================

-Simple Clojure app using clojure.test framework and Monger client for MongoDB.
+Simple Clojure app using clojure.test framework and PostgreSQL.